johncf/mnist-style/README.md

 The training method implemented here is a slight variant of what's discussed in section 5 (Semi-Supervised Adversarial Autoencoders) of [the paper][aae].
 In the paper, the encoder generated softmax is trained using another adversarial network.
 In contrast, we simply use cross-entropy loss instead.
+We also implement a simpler variant of the idea presented in section 2.3.

 [aae]: https://arxiv.org/abs/1511.05644